 This post contains compensated links.

-Walking in Norway makes sense for so many reasons:
+Walking instead of taking a taxi or subway in Norway makes sense for so many reasons:

 And finally, walking is always a great idea early in your trip as it helps you get the lay of the land and find good restaurants, grocery stores etc.

 Another easy way to save money traveling in Norway is to buy one of the discount attraction passes.
 These discount cards entitle you to free or discounted entry to major attractions and sometimes even public transportation.
 The key is to look at your plans and compare the cost of buying the pass vs. paying for the things you want to do individually.